huss-osman/linux-fundamentals/linux/fundamentals/shell-basics.md

 ---

 ## Reflection
-Customising the shell made the terminal feel more efficient and approachable.
-Small improvements like aliases and plugins can significantly improve daily workflows.
+Customising the **shell** made the **terminal** feel more efficient and approachable.
+Small improvements such as **aliases** and plugins can significantly enhance daily workflows and improve overall productivity when working extensively from the command line.